Dripdrop12/ipardalis/content/blog/ambanja-panther-chameleons-for-sale/index.md

 {{< load-photoswipe >}}

+## Ambanja on Google
 Let's start by googling "Ambanja Panther Chameleon for sale":

 {{< figure src="/img/banners/google_ambanja.jpg" caption="Results from Googling 'Ambanja Panther Chameleon for sale'" >}}

-By my count, only 2, maaybe 3, of these 10 images match the wild-type Ambanja local form.
+By my count, only 2, maybe 3, of these 10 images match the wild-type Ambanja phenotype.
+As anyone in the Panther Chameleon hobby knows, lineage is more important than phenotype in determining an animal's local form.
+However, I am here to make a controversial argument that phenotype matters.
+Not for tracking purposes, but to be able to support your claim that a given animal is an Ambanja Panther Chameleon.
+Even if we are capable of breeding for something new in captivity - Ambanja is an actual place in Madagascar and the animals in that location have a phenotype which deviates from most of the animals in the United States which are called Ambanja.

+The other key complication for us here in the United States is the import process.
+When we say that an animal is Ambanja, we are just repeating what the importer said.
+However, as Alex Laube, PhD, has pointed out in private conversations, importers usually collect specimens during the wet season when most roads are impassible and the collectors are paid very small sums of money.
+This can result in many animals from very specific locations which don't necessarily represent the entire region, and there is definitely a bias towards finding (and creating) things we know will sell in the captive market.
+It also results in many animals being mislabeled by collectors in order to fill out an exporter's requirements from a given region even if the specimen was collected somewhere else.
+That is much easier than swimming through flood waters to get to the correct spot.
+This is why we need to focus on Ambanja in Madagascar, not Ambanja on Google.

+## Ambanja in Madagascar
 Then compare that to pictures of wild specimens from [Madcham.de](https://www.madcham.de/en/lokalform-ambanja/):

-{{< figure src="ambanja6.jpg" caption="Ambanja Local Form - Madcham.de/en/en/lokalform-ambanja/" >}}
+{{< figure src="ambanja6.jpg" caption="Ambanja Local Form - Madcham.de/en/en/lokalform-ambanja/" width=100% >}}

 The appearance of Ambanja as described by Madcham.de:
 > The panther chameleons from Ambanja vary a little within the same local form.
 The most common coloring found around Ambanja in the males is a turquoise green or bluish turquoise all over the body with deep red, broad bands.
 The red can vary from a deep Bordeaux red to a bright light hydrant red.
 The eyelids are usually orange.
 Starting from the eyelids, some animals may show orange or red streaks all over the head area up to the back.
 Some show turquoise blue spots in the red banding.